-Objective: To explore the ways in which participation in a community singing group contributed to the health and well-being of patients with chronic obstructive pulmonary disease (COPD).
+Objective: To explore the ways in which participation in a community singing group contributed to the health and wellbeing of patients with COPD.

 Design: Qualitative description, based on transcripts from individual interviews and a focus group meeting with people with COPD participating in the singing group, regarding their experience.